joezuntz/cosmosis-doc/reference/standard_library/camb.rst

      - int
      - 0
      - Amount of output to print.
 0 for no feedback.
 1 for basic, 2 for extended, maybe higher?
+   * - max_printed_errors
+     - int
+     - 20
+     - Max number of full tracebacks to print when camb fails
    * - do_lensing
      - bool
      - False